NetFabric/NetFabric.Assertive/README.md

 This example has two enumerators so that it can take advantage of the performance features described above and also; be casted to an interface and take advantage of extension methods for collections (like LINQ).
 It can also be enumerated using the indexer.

+### Custom enumerable interfaces

-New interfaces can add even more possible enumerations.
+Custom enumerable interfaces can add even more possible enumerations.
 Here's an interface that restricts the enumerator to a value type and adds a `GetEnumerator()` that explicitly returns the enumerator type.
 This allows the use of an enumerable interface without boxing the enumerator:

 ```csharp
 public interface IValueEnumerable<T, TEnumerator>